GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: Concentration

 **Effect**: You cause any sound you have encountered, or some vague eerie and unnatural sound, to emit from a point you choose within range of you.
 The sound will continue, as a loop of a number of seconds up to the spellcheck's points of success.
-You may use your reaction to move that point a number of tards equal to the spell's tier.
+You may use your reaction to move that point a number of yards equal to the spell's tier.
 The sound is never loud enough to inflict damage, but can be extremely uncomfortable and disturb rest.

-Any creature that hears the loop repeat can attempt a [Prcp] check with a DV equal to the spellcheck's result + tier to discern its illusory nature and be unproturbed by it.
+Any creature that hears the loop repeat can attempt a [Prcp] check with a DV equal to the spellcheck's result + tier to discern its illusory nature and be unperturbed by it.

 A critical success with the spell check will allow you to change the loop as an action.